CanaveseComics/CanaveseComics/README.md

 ## Hi there 👋

-## ⚠️ IGNORARE COMPLETAMENTE IL PULSANTE "Compare & pull request".
+## ⚠️ Ignorare il pulsante "Compare & pull request".
 <!--
 **CanaveseComics/CanaveseComics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.